Eisenmonoxid/S6Patcher/Features/Features.md

 - An unused festival music track will now play when the player starts a festival (50% chance for either the original or the new track to play).
 - Middle Europe NPC barracks will now correctly spawn soldiers as intended (This is now also directly fixed in the configuration file).
+- Polar bears are now using the correct "DIE" animation instead of "WALK" when killed.

 ---
 # Recommendation: DXVK
 Download the latest DXVK release from the [GitHub](https://github.com/doitsujin/dxvk/releases/latest) repository and unpack the **d3d9.dll** and **dxgi.dll** files into the game directory, where the "Settlers6.exe" or "Settlers6R.exe" can be found.